Cell Phone-Related Accidents

 If the driver received a citation for the offense, this can serve as solid evidence in an accident claim.
 An attorney will also subpoena the cellphone records of the other driver.
 These can show if a person received or sent a message at the time of the crash.
 They can also show incoming and outgoing phone calls, which are not as effective as evidence, as most drivers are allowed to use their phone wirelessly while driving.

 Another type of evidence people do not always consider is video surveillance of the scene.
 Many businesses and residents today have video surveillance systems that capture street traffic.
 These video recordings can often help corroborate the fact that the other driver was on his or her phone at the time of the crash.Been in an Accident?
 Call a San Francisco Distracted Driving Accident Lawyer

 If you have been injured in a cell phone-related accident and another driver is at fault, you may be able to claim compensation for your injuries.
 You should not try to take your case on alone, though.
 The other side will likely try to shift the blame onto you and deny all accusations of cellphone use.
-At Willoughby Brod, LLP, we are the distracted driving accident attorneys in San Francisco who can help.
+At the Brod Law Firm, we are the distracted driving accident attorneys in San Francisco who can help.
 We know how to hold negligent drivers and insurance companies accountable so you get the fair settlement you need.
 Call us today at (800) 427-7020 or contact us online for your free consultation.